willburr/humorous-headlines/README.md

 - Confusion Matrices
 - F1 Score

-To run these, you need to train models 1.2 and 2.2 as explained how to in their sections
+To run these, you need to train models 1.2 and 2.2 as explained in their sections.